Kerdek/MicroGC/README.md

 ## The `gc::set_root` Function

 The `gc::set_root` function controls the root pointer.
-Things reachable from the root pointer are preserved.
+Things reachable from the root pointer are preserved during calls to `gc::help` and `gc::cycle`.

 ```cpp
 gc::set_root(my_cell);